z-tb/aws-evb-s3/README.md

  ## License

- This project is licensed under the MIT License.
+ This project is licensed under the GNU GPL v3.0